 ILS Literature Search integrates disparate sources of scientific information and translates them into actionable knowledge.
-We undertake a rigorous and systematic process that identifies and comprehensively summarizes relevant data in the literature from disparate sources and presents the results in a transparent and unbiased review.
+We undertake a rigorous and systematic process that identifies and comprehensively summarizes relevant data and presents the results in a transparent and unbiased review.
 ILS’ customized search strategy identifies key studies and critical data needed to solve project-oriented problems, answer critical questions, and meet regulatory requirements.

 - Customize search methods and format reports to match your needs